nessoaf/Project-2/README.md

 		check the # of that card in the deck via <%= card.cardsdecks.amount %>X(number)

-* attempt to fix ejs dom amnipulation
+* attempt to fix ejs dom manipulation